 Click on OK to set the values.
 Reboot your computer for the changes to take effect.

-Completely disable animations
+Completely disable animations in Windows 11/10

 To completely disable animations, type ‘Performance Options’ in Start search and hit Enter.
 Verify that you are under the Visual Effects tab.